The Do’s of Raising bilingual kids The Do's of Raising bilingual kids | Miss Panda Chinese

 – Stephen Krashen, linguist

-You talk to our tiny little babies during their waking hours.
+You talk to our tiny babies during their waking hours.
 We ask them questions when they are on the changing table.
 We play music for them.
 We chat with them when we are feeding them… We are thrilled when we see our baby react to our voice.
 We are excited to see the baby coo and make happy sounds when she is talked to… We are providing an environment that is rich with sounds and language input.
-Then when we hear their first word it melts our heart.
-It usually takes about a year or more for a baby to produce his first word.
+Then when we hear their first word it melts our hearts.
+It takes about a year or so for a baby to produce his first word.

 Input is what you “feed” the ears and eyes of your child with aural, visual, and written language resources.

-Note to native speaking parents
+Note to native-speaking parents

 • Have a home library with books in the target language.